Skip to content

 Quality assurance in construction not only considers the project's final result but also implements a process-oriented approach.
 Therefore, it considers the systematic and planned activities executed during a job to fulfil the quality requirements of a project.

-Utilising a quality assurance checklist will help you to assess the entire project workflow.
+Utilising digital quality assurance checklists will help you to assess the entire project workflow.
 You should look at answering questions such as ‘how many issues were reported across the project?’, ‘how long did it take for quality issues to be resolved?’ and ‘on average how long did each subcontractor take to rectify quality issues’.

 Quality control (QC)